koosha-t/WeblogSessionizationSpark/README.md

 I've conducted this challenge based of the following assumptions:

               (1) Sessions ONLY end when the user inactivity exceeds the inactivity threshold.
-The inactivity threshold has been set to 900 secs (15 mins) - but can bee changed in settings object.
+The inactivity threshold has been set to 900 secs (15 mins) - but can be changed in settings object.

               (2) I have supposed that sessions are not ended by users and each session lasts at least as